 Debra Mastaler / President, Alliance-Link

-A good SEO in 2018 understands optimizing a webpage is less about tweaking titles and tags and more about understanding user intent.
+Optimizing a webpage is less about tweaking titles and tags and more about understanding user intent.
 Basic SEO can still influence website performance but instead of being a reactive strategy, success is more likely to be achieved by being proactive.

 Is this really any different than the past?
 Are building links a waste of time?
 No and no, link popularity and on-page content are still two of the three main components used to determine page rankings.